The Best Designs Come From One Prompt

 April 25, 2026

-There's a better move, popularized by Theo: ask for five designs in a single prompt, on routes /1 through /5, and tell the model each one must be unique.
+There's a better move, popularized by Theo: in one prompt, ask for five designs on routes /1 through /5, and tell the model each one must be unique.
 The first design will still be generic.
 The fifth one will be doing things you didn't know the model knew how to do.

 Every token already on the page reweights the probabilities for every token that comes next.
 You didn't change the prompt.
 You let the model change it for you, by writing into its own context.